natalie-kate/music_to_my_ears/README.md

    - None keeps getting added to saved addresses when the optional delivery address isn't completed.
 I was getting any save_address_data from form and then if save_address_data create instance in database.
 So I tried if not Null and looked for empty fields etc, eventually got round to: if save_address_data.get('saved_street_address1') which worked.
    - While working on events page, it kept letting me add events that already existed, when I had used iexact to ensure that would't happen.
 I wasn't getting the value from the form properly so wasn't matching.
      + <span style="color: grey;">Solution: Clean form data.</span>
+   - Carousel stopped working, and the edit and delete links in basket stopped working too.
+At the same time noticed in admin that the genres of the products said self.genre.
+One of the issues was in my attempt to get rid of pylint errors for __str__ does not return a string, I had in my wisdom put return "self.genre" and so I changed them all back.
+The carousel id's I changed from {genre} to {genre.genre} and that seemed to get them working again.
+The basket links not working seemed to only be for some products, specifically those with longer titles.
+Aretha Now for example worked but Sinatra's sinatra and 20 Golden Greats did not.
+Changed the id's to product_id which didn't work.
+    + <span style="color: grey;">Solution: ID's should only contain numbers, letters and underscores and should not start with a number.
+So changed id's to "prod_{{ item.product_id }}_edit"</span>

 ## Testing